-We've worked together for the last six months, discussing ideas, how we wanted our virtual world to look, how we wanted it to sound, what poetry to include and how our Child Avatar would appear.
+We've worked together for the last eight months, discussing ideas, how we wanted our virtual world to look, how we wanted it to sound, what poetry to include and how our Child Avatar would appear.
 Here are some images and poetry from the journey.

 Child avatar in the City by Terri Broughton